SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 At this point, we have out of the box Adaptive Card Extension code.
 Now it's time to flare things up with focusing on elements in the Quick view.

-In the Quick View, we will introduce buttons for twp actions:
+In the Quick View, we will introduce buttons for two actions:

 - Move to the next quick view
 - Move to the previous quick view